Police chase through Anaheim ends with PIT maneuver, shots fired

 ORANGE COUNTY, Calif.
 (KABC) -- A police chase through the Anaheim area ended with shots fired on Wednesday night.

 AIR7 was over the scene at the end of the chase.
-The suspect, who was allegedly wanted in an earlier shooting, drove erratically until the chase ended with a successful PIT maneuver and a crash into the median.
+The suspect, who was allegedly wanted in an earlier shooting, drove erratically until the chase ended with a successful PIT maneuver by Anaheim police and a crash into the median.

 The suspect's pickup truck came to a stop on W. Memory Lane and The City Drive.